 While the Graduate College is available to discuss any academic concern, only grievances that allege violation of a specific University rule, regulation, policy or practice will be considered for formal review as stated below.
-A grievance procedure is available to graduate students who have complaints that:
+A grievance procedure is available to graduate students who have complaints that -

-- 1. allege violation of a specific University rule, regulation, policy or practice; - 2. are not remediable by other university grievance policies and procedures; and - 3. are within the decision-making jurisdiction of the Graduate College.
+1. Allege violation of a specific University rule, regulation, policy or practice;

+2. Are not remediable by other university grievance policies and procedures; and

+3. Are within the decision-making jurisdiction of the Graduate College.

+The Associate Dean of the Graduate College or other delegate of the Dean of the Graduate College (hereinafter "Associate Dean") shall determine whether a complaint is within the decision-making jurisdiction of the Graduate College.
+Examples of complaints that are NOT suitable for formal grievance through the Graduate College are listed at the end of this section.